 We’ve talked about these types of cyber risks before, and how training and insurance can help minimize risk.

 Take the time and extra steps in your daily routine to ensure that your cyber risk management applies not only within the walls of your company, but also to outside key staff.

 This might mean implementing cyber risk management training to better inform employees on how to handle devices (like laptops and smartphones) outside of work.
 (See the Verizon report from the beginning for data on how these devices can be compromised.)
 Also consider training executives on the importance of discretion when using social media.

 The good news is that insurance can cover some BEC situations under your regular crime policy with modifications.
-For a greater understanding on cyber insurance and how it can help you transfer even more cyber risk, check out this series on the topic.
+For a greater understanding on cyber insurance and how it can help you transfer even more cyber risk, check out our guidance on what Cyber Insurance covers.